Viral Video Shows Harvard Professor Elizabeth Warren Clashing With Joe Biden Over His Corporate Ties In 2005

-Elizabeth Warren and Joe Biden are officially competitors after the vice president officially announced his entry into the 2020 presidential race, but the two have actually been clashing for nearly two decades.
+Elizabeth Warren and Joe Biden are officially competitors after the former vice president officially announced his entry into the 2020 presidential race, but the two have actually been clashing for nearly two decades.

-A viral video this week showed Warren, then a Harvard University professor and advocate of working Americans against economic inequality, clashing with Biden during a Senate hearing in 2005 over the corporate sector taking advantage of American families.
-The clip had been scooped up by CNN and is getting interest across social media as the race for the Democratic nomination in 2020 heats up.
+A viral video this week showed Warren — then a Harvard University professor and advocate of working Americans against economic inequality — clashing with Biden during a Senate hearing in 2005 over the corporate sector taking advantage of American families.
+The clip had been scooped up by CNN and is gaining interest across social media as the race for the Democratic nomination in 2020 heats up.

-At the time of the 2005 clip, Warren had positioned herself as one of the top economic advocates for the working class, one of the few warning of the looming economic crisis when the housing market collapsed a few years later.
-She frequently took aim at Biden for his close connections to corporate interests, and revived the rivalry this week when asked about whether Biden was “too cozy” with Wall Street.
+At the time of the 2005 clip, Warren had positioned herself as one of the top economic advocates for the working class, one of the few warning others against the looming economic crisis when the housing market collapsed a few years later.
+She frequently took aim at Biden for his close connections to corporate interests and revived the rivalry this week when asked about whether Biden was “too cozy” with Wall Street.

-“At a time when the biggest financial institutions in this country were trying to put the squeeze on millions of hardworking families who are in bankruptcy because of medical problems, job losses, divorce and death in the family, there was nobody to stand up for them,” Warren told supporters in Iowa the day Biden officially declared for the race.
+“At a time when the biggest financial institutions in this country were trying to put the squeeze on millions of hardworking families who are in bankruptcy because of medical problems, job losses, divorce and death in the family, there was nobody to stand up for them,” Warren told supporters in Iowa the same day Biden officially announced his campaign.

 Warren vs Biden is going to be lit. pic.twitter.com/CNx0qOpOzJ